coreos/rpm-ostree/docs/manual/treefile.md

    /boot directory.
 This is useful if the target for the tree is some kind of container which does not have its own kernel.

- * `copy-files`: Array, optional: Copy external files to the rootfs.
+ * `add-files`: Array, optional: Copy external files to the rootfs.

    Each array element is an array, whose first member is the source file name, and the second element is the destination name.
 The